sourcegraph/about/content/blogposts/2023/announcing-scip-clang.md

 for C and C++ code written from the ground up to natively emit [SCIP](https://github.com/sourcegraph/scip) and especially support the wide range of language features present in C++.

+For teams using C and C++,
-scip-clang enables precise code navigation, similar to clangd-based tooling (such as in VS Code) or CLion.
-Precise code navigation is aware of build configurations, macros, and type information, which are not accessible to search-based code navigation.
+indexing your code with scip-clang can provide a significantly improved code navigation experience in Sourcegraph, similar to editors like VS Code/clangd and CLion. scip-clang's precise code navigation is aware of build configurations, macros, and type information.
 Some examples of when this is particularly useful:
 - Navigating class hierarchies, such as those using virtual functions with overriding, or the
   [Curiously Recurring Template Pattern](https://en.wikipedia.org/wiki/Curiously_recurring_template_pattern).